 An introduction to the study of inheritance.
 Classical patterns of Mendelian inheritance are explored and related to modern molecular genetics, human genetic disorders, ethics and issues of conservation.
 Includes lecture and laboratory.
 Laboratory work encourages independent inquiry and requires experimental follow-up outside of dedicated class time.
 Offered annually in the fall.
-Prerequisites: BIO 110, BIO 111 and CHM 102 (with laboratory, CHM 102L), with a grade of "C-" or higher in each course.
+Prerequisites: BIO 110, BIO 111 and CHM 102 (with laboratory, CHM 102L).
 Prerequisite or co-requisite: CHM 201 (with laboratory, CHM 201L).
 Declared Biopsychology majors who have completed the BIO 110, CHM 102 and CHM 102L prerequisites and who have taken, or plan to co-enroll in, PSY 209 will be granted permission to register for BIO 201 even if they have not satisfied all the prerequisites.
-A non-refundable fee is billed to every student who is registered for this course at the end of the drop/add period.
+A non-refundable laboratory fee is billed to every student who is registered for this course at the end of the drop/add period.